NaluKit/nalu/README.md

 where
 * route: is the navigation end point
-* parameter_x: are the paremeters of the route (it is possible to have a route without parameter or to use a route, that excepts paremter without parameter in inside the url.)
+* parameter_x: are the parameters of the route (it is possible to have a route without parameter or to use a route, that excepts paramter without parameter in inside the url.)

 The following flow shows the steps to be done, once a routing is initiated.
 The flow will end with appending the new component to the DOM.